rcshadman/weather_data/readme.rst

 #### Assumptions:

-- There are only weather types - Rain, Snow and Sunny
+- There are only three weather types - Rain, Snow and Sunny

+-

 #### Download the dependencies: